Preserving Hong Kong's Vanishing Martial Arts

 When not attending to his students, Li — a former police officer — talked about the common origin of the various praying mantis styles.
 “One day there was a monk that noticed a fight between a mantis and a bird.
 The mantis won and he was wondering how and why,” he tells TIME.
 “Later on he caught a mantis and was just observing the way that they fight, the way they interact and then slowly developed a style based on its movements.”

 Tung Kong Chow Ka Southern Praying Mantis is centered around a few seemingly simple sets of those movements.
-At Li’s gym, there are no flying kicks or Bruce Lee-style, falsetto yowls.
-Instead, there is the dull, repetitive whack of shin or elbow or fist on flesh, among which Li moves with a mantid’s coiled tension.
+At Li’s gym, there are no flying kicks or Bruce Lee–style, falsetto yowls.
+Instead, there is the dull, repetitive whack of shin or elbow or fist on flesh, among which Li moves with a mantis’ coiled tension.
 Mastery comes through repetition and refinement.
 But since each movement has — to practitioners — infinite depth, mastery can be a long process.
 It takes five to six years of training before a student is even considered perfunctory.

 The grandmaster of the Tung Kong Chow Ka, Lau Shui, moved to Hong Kong in the early part of the last century.
 Even then, and especially to a new arrival from Qing dynasty China, Hong Kong’s urban environment would have seemed fantastically alien.
 In the exciting, hothouse atmosphere of a foreign enclave, Lau broke away from the conservative attitudes surrounding martial arts and began teaching a form of praying mantis style to women.
 It was an astonishing act at a time when respectable Chinese females still thought it vaguely indecent to be seen outside of the home — but he also lost none of his toughness.
 Among his disciples was Ip Shui, whose feet the grandmaster would scorch with the bowl of his pipe to toughen them up.